- See a full list of publications

 - Explore connections, collaborators, related work and more

-Since taking up a lectureship in the Department of Theatre Film and Television at York in 2008, I have been teaching on the BA and MA courses in Writing, Directing and Performance, with texts ranging from Victorian comedy to contemporary political drama.
-I have also taught extensively on the adaptation of Victorian novels to stage, film and television.
+Since taking up a lectureship in the Department of Theatre Film and Television at York in 2008, I have been teaching on the BA and MA courses in Theatre, with texts ranging from Victorian comedy to contemporary new writing.

-I am currently the acting Chair of the department’s Postgraduate Examinations Board and sit on the department’s Teaching Committee.
+I am currently Chair of the Board of Studies for the department.